Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 \subsubsection{Unit-QA Scorers}

-The unit-qa family of scorers are inspired by the long-form version of semantic entropy proposed by \citet{Farquhar2024}.
+The unit-QA family of scorers are inspired by the long-form version of semantic entropy proposed by \citet{Farquhar2024}.
 We generalize this approach to allow for alternative consistency functions and granularities.
-The unit-qa approach relies on a \textit{question inversion function} as $\gamma: \mathcal{S}_g \xrightarrow[]{} \mathcal{Y}$ that maps a unit (sentence or claim) to a question for which that unit is the answer.
-In practice, an LLM is used to create the question.
+The unit-QA approach relies on a \textit{question inversion function} $\gamma: \mathcal{S}_g \xrightarrow[]{} \mathcal{Y}$ that maps a unit (sentence or claim) to a question for which that unit is the answer.
+In practice, an LLM is used to create the question.\footnote{As with decomposition, this LLM need not be the same as the LLM used for response generation.}

 A \textit{unit-QA scorer}, $c_g: \mathcal{S}_g \times \mathcal{Y}^{m+1} \to [0,1]$, measures consistency in multiple responses to unit question $\gamma(s)$:

 where, for unit $s$, $y_j^{(s)}$ denotes the $j$th response to the unit's question $\gamma(s)$, $g \in \{\text{sent}, \text{claim}\}$, and $\eta \in \{1 - p_c, \hat{\cos}, BertF1, \mathbb{I}[y_0=y_j]\}$.\footnote{Multiple questions may be generated per unit, with the unit score calculated as the average across questions.} Note that unit-QA effectively applies standard black-box UQ scoring to LLM responses to the unit questions (Figure~\ref{fig:unit_qa}).
 Hence, the semantic consistency functions we consider are standard black-box UQ choices as defined in Section~\ref{sec:agreement}.\footnote{We also evaluate semantic entropy, which has a different functional form.
 It works by clustering mutually entailing responses, calculating cluster probabilities from response frequencies, and computing entropy across these clusters.
 For consistency with other confidence scorers, we convert this to semantic negentropy, following \cite{bouchard2025uncertaintyquantificationlanguagemodels}.}